cedana/cedana/docs/README.md

 For all available CLI options, see [CLI reference](cli/cedana.md).
 Directly interacting with daemon is also possible through gRPC, see [API reference](api.md).

-For specific usage, see the guides below.
-For information on architecture or to get started with contributing, see the developer guides section.
+For specific usage, check out the [guides](#guides).
+For information on architecture or to get started with contributing, check out the [developer guides](#developer-guides).